CREATING A LOW CARBON FUTURE

 LOW CARBON DEVELOPMENTS

-We were deliberate and thoughtful in identifying ways to minimize the annual carbon footprint when planning the redevelopment of Oakridge Shopping Centre.
+We were deliberate and thoughtful in identifying ways to minimize the annual carbon footprint when planning the redevelopment of Oakridge Park, formerly known as Oakridge Centre.
 Instead of asking the incremental question, “What modifications could reduce our emissions?” we challenged our architects and designers from the outset to achieve progressive energy and carbon targets.
-As a result of this process, Oakridge Shopping Centre will host one of the largest geothermal systems in Canada and every building on the site will be built with energy-efficient envelopes.
+As a result of this process, Oakridge Park will host one of the largest geothermal systems in Canada and every building on the site will be built with energy-efficient envelopes.
 Additionally, the site design will take full advantage of Oakridge’s proximity to a large public transportation hub.

 TORONTO, ON. — OFFICE